BHASVIC-KelseyKalemi08/KelseyJava/README.md

 ### 5) Using pseudocode, write a class with relevant attributes and methods to represent a digital clock object.
 It should represent the time as a 24-hour clock, and include methods to create a new object, set the time manually, display the time, and update the time at the end of each minute

- Public class digital clock {
+ class digital clock {
+ private hours
+ private mins

+ public procedure new(startingHour, startingMin setTime(startinghour, startingMin)
+  endprocedure

+  public procedure displayTime(startingHour, startingMin): this.